-As Mintos is a profitable company, there is less risk than on many of the unprofitable platforms.
-Mintos also has a professional approach to selecting loan originators for their marketplace and has even made measures against their own bankruptcy.
+Mintos has a professional approach to selecting loan originators for the marketplace and has even made measures against their own bankruptcy.
 With these things in mind, we believe that Mintos is among the safer platforms on the market.

-However, other factors such as lack of knowledge about how a financial turndown will affect the P2P lending industry are also a risk factor that is worth considering.
+However, other factors such as lack of knowledge about how a financial turndown will affect the P2P lending industry are also risk factors that are worth considering.

 Our experience with Mintos

 We have only had good experiences with Mintos.
-Their entire sign-up process was pretty user-friendly and quick to get through, which is why we in a short time came to the point where we could start investing.
+The entire sign-up process was pretty user-friendly and quick to get through, which is why we in a short time came to the point where we could start investing.
 This is among the reasons why we gave the platform a very good rating in this Mintos review.

 Below you can see a screenshot taken from our account at Mintos:

 As you can see we have achieved a Net Annual Return of 12.02%.
-This is a result which we find attractive based on our risk/reward assessment of the platform.
+This is a result that we find attractive based on our risk/reward assessment of the platform.